-In 2021, Toronto Hydro received more than 399,900 calls (over 1,500 calls per business day) from its customers.
-The utility's call center agents answered 77% of these calls within 30 seconds of customers being directed to speak to a representative, surpassing the industry target of 65%.
-A significant portion of customers continue to demonstrate a preference to communicate via email versus telephone.
+In 2023, Toronto Hydro received more than 340,000 calls (over 1,300 calls per business day) from its customers.
+The utility's call centre agents answered 77.84% of these calls within 30 seconds of customers being directed to speak to a representative, surpassing the industry target of 65%.
+Although telephone calls are still the preferred communication channel, over the past few years more customers are opting for the convenience and efficiency of e-mail communication.
 Focusing on continuous improvement, Toronto Hydro has deployed a strategy of increasingly offering self-serve options to customers to improve customer experience and to help manage call and email volumes.